-Instructor stations shall be adjustable in height, or provide two fixed-height teaching positions for various statures, and seating preferences.
+Instructor stations shall be adjustable in height, or provide two fixedheight teaching positions for various statures, and seating preferences.
 Top of desk at accessible position shall not be higher than 34" above finish floor.
 Minimum 19" deep, 27" high, 36" wide clear knee and toe space shall be provided below the teaching station desk top.
 Controls, operating mechanisms, and desk mounted outlets shall be within accessible reach ranges.
 Monitor(s) size and position, and lighting shall be considered for each position.
 Aisle width leading to fixed stations shall not be less than 48" behind the desk.
 Electrical, and network connections shall be concealed.
 Loose wires draped on the floor are not acceptable.
+Instructor's station shall never be placed in front of projector screens, as to obstruct the instructor's view with projector LED's.